Skip to main content

 • International Financial Reporting Standards

-Under the Financial Reporting Act of 1997, the Malaysian Accounting Standards Board (MASB) was established as an independent authority to develop and issue accounting standards for the preparation of financial statements, which are required to be prepared under laws administered by the Securities Commission, the Central Bank, or the Registrar of Companies in Malaysia.
-Accounting standards for entities other than private entities are the Malaysian Financial Reporting Standards (MFRS) and Financial Reporting Standards, while private entities are required to use the Malaysian Private Entity Reporting Standards (MPERS).
-MFRS framework is developed identical to IFRS and is being updated on an ongoing basis.
-The MPERS is identical to IFRS for SMEs except on requirements related to real estate.
+Under the Financial Reporting Act 1997, the Malaysian Accounting Standards Board (MASB) was established as an independent authority to develop and issue accounting standards for the preparation of financial statements.
+Financial statements are required to be prepared in accordance with laws administered by the Securities Commission, the Central Bank of Malaysia (BNM) or the Registrar of Companies in Malaysia.
+Accounting standards for entities other than private entities are the Malaysian Financial Reporting Standards (MFRS), while private entities are required to apply the approved accounting standards for private entities (MPERS).
+MFRS framework is developed identical to IFRS and is updated on an ongoing basis.
+The MPERS is identical to IFRS for SMEs except for requirements related to real estate.

 Current Status: Adopted